larsks/openshift-keystone/README.md

 ## Creating resources

 Run the `create-all.sh` script to create all the resources in this project.
-This will by default attempt to register a route using the hostname `flocx-keystone-dev.k-apps.osh.massopen.cloud`.
-If this is already in use, you can provide an alternative name by setting the `KEYSTONE_PUBLIC_HOSTNAME` environment variable.
+This will by default attempt to register a route using the hostname `$USER-keystone-dev.k-apps.osh.massopen.cloud`, where `$USER` will be replaced by your local username.

 ## Testing it out